Start a new development project on the right foot

 In Web Development you will more than likely to go through the process of creating a new repository for a new application or project that you are tasked to build.
 It might become overwhelming thinking about all the different moving parts you need to set up, and what order they go in.
 We think it is really important to get the order of tasks correct at the start of a new application as this will greatly increase productivity and improve the solidity of the repository.

 We have created a rough list of what order the tasks to set up a new repository should be done in.
-Obviously this is biased to our tech stack and the steps might have to be done in a different way.
+Obviously this is biased to our tech stack and the steps might have to be done differently.
 Take this list as inspiration and find out what works best for you.

 This list was created through trial and error over numerous projects, perfecting it a little bit more every time.